 Each ECT must also receive targeted support throughout induction inc entitled access to the Early Career Framework

-From Sept 2021 the DfE statutory induction guidance states that all new ECTs should have:
+From Sept 2021 new DfE statutory induction guidance states it is expected all new ECTs receive:

 - An induction that is underpinned by the Early Career Framework (ECF) including a personalised and structured programme of support and professional development activities that takes into account their previous training and experience